St Mary's Guildhall: Artworks

-Lady Godiva statue in the Guildhall.

 The building retains a collection of royal portraits from the seventeenth to nineteenth centuries, arms and armour and fine stained glass.
 A marble statue of Lady Godiva by William Calder Marshall is housed in an oriel with fragmented stained-glass windows off the Great hall.

-Ceiling and tapestry in the Guildhall.

 Paintings include a portrait by John Shackleton of King George I and a portrait by Godfrey Kneller of Queen Caroline of Ansbach.
 In 1861, the artist David Gee painted The Godiva Procession Leaving St Mary's Hall, which is on display nearby in the Herbert Art Gallery and Museum, Coventry.

 The guildhall also houses one of the country's most important and unique medieval tapestries, the Coventry Tapestry, which was created for the Guildhall somewhere between 1505 and 1515.
 The couple portrayed in the tapestry are thought to be King Henry VI and Queen Margaret of Anjou, alongside other noble figures including Henry Beaufort, Bishop of Winchester, John Talbot, 1st Earl of Shrewsbury and Lady Buckingham.
 The tapestry and the stained glass window above it are considered one of the last shrines to the posthumous cult of Henry VI in England, which rivalled even the cult of the martyr Thomas Becket.

 During Coventry's year as European City of Culture in 2019 a conference was held about the legacy and significant of the tapestry.
 The St Mary’s Hall Coventry Tapestry: Weaving the Threads Together book will be launched in September 2024, featuring proceedings from the conference and new images.